self-compassion based ADHD coaching

 In play and metaphor and the enormous intelligence our bodies possess.

-In the freedom available if you’re willing to re-write your stories.
+In the freedom available when you’re willing to re-write your stories.

-In the wisdom and clarity that can come from sitting in our discomfort.
+In the wisdom and clarity that can come from being with, moving with discomfort.

 In silence.

-Ask those tough questions that make you wish you’d never met me, but also very glad you did.
+Ask those reality shifting questions that make you wish you’d never met me, but also very glad you did.

 Share what I hear and see with loving, unvarnished honesty.